 - Mandatory State Pension (Gesetzliche Rentenversicherung): Employees and employers split the contribution, approximately 18.6% of the employee’s gross salary.

-- Company Pension Schemes (Betriebliche Altersversorgung): Employer-sponsored plans provide additional benefits for employees without requiring an employee ****contribution.
+- Company Pension Schemes (Betriebliche Altersversorgung): Employer-sponsored plans aren’t mandatory, but they’re common because they provide additional benefits for employees without requiring an employee contribution.

 - Private Pensions Plans (Private Altersvorsorge): Voluntary plans like Riester Rente and Basis Rente offer additional pension schemes to build retirement savings